sethheff/How-To-Make-A-Node-File/README.md

 the '/' portion of the app.get file is called a URL route

 example: https://www.reddit.com (= base url) /search (= url pattern) ?q=cute%20puppies (= url string)

+6. Run nodemon in your local terminal to check express connection and/or go to browser and look up localhost:8000